by Pastor Tim Burt

 You may feel alone in a hard times, but you don’t need to be mad at your friends, your family, or the world.
 And please, don’t be stupid enough to be mad at God.
 He is not your problem!

 Too often, even those closest to you don’t understand all that you’re going through.
 Maybe you think they should but they don’t unless they’ve been through it.
 An often times, they don’t have the time, resources, or personal strength and discipline to do so.
 Whether that’s right or not, isn’t the point.
 Get bitter from it and it will take you down.
 But, it’s okay!
 You have not been abandoned!
 Jesus is with you!
 When you received Him as your Savior, He gave you the Holy Spirit who lives within you.
-You have the promise of Jesus that as you trust, pray, and lean on Him and His promises, you can and will overcome anything the world brings against you.
+You have the promise of Jesus that as you trust, pray, and lean on Him and His promises, you can and will overcome anything the devil and this world bring against you.
 He will help you!
 YOU ARE NOT ALONE!

 That is what gave Jesus peace.
 He knew His Father was with Him and this is what He wanted His friends and disciples to draw strength from.
 He didn’t make them feel guilty.
 Most people hand out guilt on a silver platter.
 Jesus didn’t.
 He wanted them free and in peace.
 He knew His Father had a plan and trusted Him.
 That is what brings supernatural peace.
 When you have that peace, you can give it to others.
 Jesus had it and so He set them free from guilt.
 You do the same and you’ll be set free and empowered for God to work mightily in your life!